Rosie posted a great link about nutritional deficiency: http://www.enst.umd.edu/people/Weil/Symptoms/Iron.cfm

 Here's another link that shows color changes of red cabbage juice: http://www.abc.net.au/science/surfingscientist/pdf/lesson_plan16.pdf

-Problems with high pH: Iron, manganese, copper, zinc, potassium, and especially phosphorus deficiency ...
-I'll include the link to Cornell University on how to identify boron deficiency, which can happen at neutral pH. http://www.greenhouse.cornell.edu/crops/factsheets/boron_deficiency.pdf
+Problems with high pH: Deficiencies in Iron, manganese, copper, zinc, potassium, and phosphorus.
+Below is link to Cornell University on boron deficiency with a chart to show what's less available at what pH:http://www.greenhouse.cornell.edu/crops/factsheets/boron_deficiency.pdf